ByMykel/CSGO-API/README.md

 ## Usage

-This API currently supports **2 languages**.
-To access information in a specific language, replace `{language}` in the URL with one of the supported language codes listed below.
+The hosted API on the `main` branch currently ships **2 languages** (English and Simplified Chinese).
+To access information in a specific language, replace `{language}` in the URL with one of the supported language folder codes listed below.

 ```http
 GET https://raw.githubusercontent.com/ByMykel/CSGO-API/main/public/api/{language}
 ```

+If you need other languages, see [Adding More Languages](#adding-more-languages) — you can generate them via CLI or enable them in your own fork without editing the source code.

-## Currently Supported Languages
+## Currently Supported Languages (hosted)

 | Language Name         | Language Code |
 | --------------------- | ------------- |